 We headed to The Well for a late lunch, and while we were told it was family-friendly and has amazing food, it was WAY above our expectations.

-The Well has a warm, welcoming coffee shop vibe as soon as you walk in the door, and as you head towards the counter, you’ll find an amazing kid-friendly area with a two-story playhouse and plenty of creative-play toys for the kids to enjoy while you have a peaceful meal.
+The Well has a warm, welcoming coffee shop vibe as soon as you walk in the door.
+You’ll find an amazing kid-friendly area with a two-story playhouse and plenty of creative-play toys for the kids to enjoy.
 (Website)

 The Well play area

-I was ecstatic to find that the entire menu is gluten-free, as I have an allergy to wheat/gluten products and usually have to settle for just a few safe (often boring) options on a menu.
+I was ecstatic to find that the entire menu is gluten-free.
 The menu is also vegetarian- and vegan-friendly, but meat and wheat eating diners will love the food too (ask my husband and picky kids).

 I had the Thai Yum-Yum Bowl (and could eat it everyday), my husband had the Summer Tuna Pita (which he absolutely loved).
 My kids actually ate most of their sandwiches, and were coming back to the table for more bites of the leftovers in the middle of their play.